SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - There are no errors in the webpack terminal output
 - There are no errors in the JS console in Chrome when displaying the home page.

-### No Regression Errors
+## No Regression Errors

 Check that the areas where the change is implemented still work as before.
 Also verify that major features (such as the homepage, search, and checkout) are not affected.

-### New Feature Happy Path Works in the Shell App
+## New Feature Happy Path Works in the Shell App

 Run a smoke test of the feature, deployed in a lib in the shell app.

-Then determine if the new feature require changes in the shell app or the configuration files as well.
+Then determine if the new feature requires changes in the shell app or in the configuration files as well.

 Some files and concepts live in the shell app itself.
 Ask yourself if the new code requires an update to the shell app or to the configuration files.